dreamgrove/dreamgrove/content/feral/2021-01-29-Mythic+_Guide_Part_2.md

 - 1-12 targets = Feral convoke
 - 13+ targets = Consider Boomie convoke (even without HotW)

-That said, I do think people undervalue Feral Convoke in AoE, i've gone up to 25k+ with a Feralvoke so feel free to mess around with it and see what works for you.
+That said, I do think people undervalue Feral Convoke in AoE, the Bites, Rakes and Moonfires can be powerful on AoE and provide Combo Points for more PWs which you won't get when Boomievoking- I've gone up to 25k+ with a Feralvoke so feel free to mess around with it and see what works for you.

 **{{< spell 93402 "Sunfire" >}}** - So Sunfire is potentially strong in M+, and you can weave it in when low on energy, the biggest problem though is that you are not in cat form and so are locked out of some of your utility and mob control that is arguably more important in a key.
 Optimal play in M+ does make use of Sunfire, but don't feel you have to.

+One thing to be aware of if you are Sunfire weaving is to be aware of when Predator is about to proc Tiger's Fury, as you don't want multiple free TFs to proc when you're in Boomieform, as it's effectively wasted energy.

 -----